Babies haven’t changed much in about a million years.

 One such book from Red Bud, Ill., recorded the early life of a boy named Charlie Flood, born in 1914.
 At 4 months old, he suffered a burn to his face.
 Four months later he pulled off part of his tongue with a button hook — a common device in the days before zippers.
 By toddlerhood he’d gotten a nail in his foot and, later, glass in his hand from holding a bottle while he fell.

 In fact, you wouldn’t find a lot of the practices considered prudent 100 years ago.
-The U.S. Children’s Bureau, a department of the government roughly akin to the Department of Agriculture, in that it instructed Americans on how to raise a healthy crop (of kids), published pamphlets giving parents all sorts of “good” advice including:
+The U.S. Children’s Bureau, a department of the government roughly akin to the Dept. of Agriculture, in that it instructed Americans on how to raise a healthy crop (of kids), published pamphlets giving parents “good” advice including:

 “Don’t kiss babies.
 Let them cry.
 Make sure they get a healthy tan.
 Don’t give them pacifiers.
 Don’t get them in the habit of being held,” Golden synopsizes.
 Some of these strange-sounding tips made sense back then.
 Kissing spread germs which, before antibiotics, could have proven deadly.
 It was an era of tuberculosis, too.
 If crying possibly made lungs stronger, let those babies wail!
 And a tan?
 Before industry started adding Vitamin D to foods, kids got the bone-softening ailment called rickets.
 Sunshine prevented it.

-In that era, too, moms routinely started toilet training their babies before age 1, sometimes as early as two months.
+In that era, too, moms routinely started toilet training their babies before age 1.
 Why?
 No washing machines!
 How many dirty diapers did anyone want to scrub against a washboard?
 I’d have hurried up and trained my kids, too.

-Parental norms changed after World War II.
-Instead of rigid rules, parents turned to Dr. Spock, who famously told moms, “You know more than you think you do” — so just trust your gut.
-No need for a feeding schedule.
+Parental norms started changing after World War II.
+Not only were there more home conveniences, this was also a more permissive era.
+Parents turned to Dr. Spock who famously told moms, “You know more than you think you do” — so just trust your gut.

 But as loosey-goosey as the parenting style became, the standards of safety kept going up.
-The more babies that survived, the more Americans began to believe they could — and must — obliterate any childhood adversity.
+The more babies that survived, the more Americans began to believe they must obliterate any childhood adversity.

-Which brings us to today: the safest times in human history, when parents are nonetheless encouraged to buy things like devices that can monitor their babies’ heart rate every single second, as if they’re in constant peril.
+Which brings us to today: the safest times in human history, when parents are nonetheless encouraged to buy devices that can monitor their babies’ heart rate every second, as if they’re in constant peril.
 As safety has reached a new level, so has fear.